 So you have found Dr. Bones and Nurse Amy’s Survival Medicine website!
 We know this may be a little overwhelming at first with the hundreds of articles we have provided for your education, so we are giving you a place to understand what this site is about and a good starting sample of articles to read first.
 Knowledge is power.

 Nurse Amy, aka Amy Alton is an Avanced Registered Nurse Practitioner and Certified Nurse-Midwife, and Dr. Bones, aka Joseph Alton is a Medical Doctor and surgeon.
 We are the authors of #1 Amazon Bestseller in Survival Skills and Safety/First Aid The Survival Medicine Handbook, written to provide you a hard copy of knowledge for a time when modern medical facilities may not be available to or your family.

 In circumstances when you have lost access to modern medicine, there is no substitute for being medically prepared.
-Any disaster, short term or long term, puts your loved ones in jeopardy.
+Any disaster, short term or long term, puts your loved ones in jeopardy without medical preparedness.
 History tells us that these types of calamities CAN happen.
-From tornados in Joplin, Missouri, to hurricanes on the gulf coast, medical personnel could easily be out of reach when a real emergency strikes someone that you care about.
+From tornadoes in Joplin, Missouri, to hurricanes on the gulf coast, medical personnel could easily be out of reach when a real emergency strikes someone that you care about.
 In this situation, YOU are now the highest medical resource left, whether you like it or not.